citra-emu/citra-web/site/content/entry/citra-progress-report-2017-august.md

 ## Updating The Software Renderer ([This](https://github.com/citra-emu/citra/pull/2766), [that](https://github.com/citra-emu/citra/pull/2822), [here](https://github.com/citra-emu/citra/pull/2871), [there](https://github.com/citra-emu/citra/pull/2872), and [those](https://github.com/citra-emu/citra/pull/2891)) by [wwylele](https://github.com/wwylele) and [Subv](https://github.com/Subv)

-Citra has two main rendering backends, software and OpenGL, but until very recently, no one gave much attention to the software backend, as OpenGL was faster, made better use of the GPU, and allowed things such as texture forwarding for higher resolution rendering.
-But there is one thing on which the OpenGL backend falls flat on its face; accuracy.
+Citra has two main rendering backends, software and OpenGL, but until very recently, no one gave much attention to the software backend.
+The OpenGL backend is faster, made better use of the GPU, and allows things such as texture forwarding for higher resolution rendering.
+But there is one thing on which the OpenGL backend falls flat on its face --- accuracy.

-But, [wwylele](https://github.com/wwylele) has just revived the software renderer (inspired by an attempt by [Subv](https://github.com/Subv) made prior), adding almost all of the features the hardware renderer had received over the years.
+However, [wwylele](https://github.com/wwylele) has just revived the software renderer (inspired by an attempt by [Subv](https://github.com/Subv) made prior), adding almost all of the features the hardware renderer had received over the years.
 In fact, every addition to the hardware renderer has been given an equivalent in software: